Last Updated on August 24, 2023

 The Other Renown Corning Museum

-Equally beautiful and fascinating was an exhibit of Native American contemporary pottery with interactive touch screens that let you delve deeper into the history and artistry of the pieces.
+During my visit, I found a beautiful exhibit of Native American contemporary pottery.
+The exhibit had interactive touch screens that let one delve deeper into the history and artistry of the pieces.

-The Rockwell is in the old 1893 City Hall, which encompasses the old city offices, firehouse and police station.
-When you enter the museum shop look to your left and you can see the hole the ceiling where the fireman’s pole originally stood.
+The Rockwell is located in Corning’s old 1893 City Hall, encompassing the old city offices, firehouse, and police station.
+When you enter the museum shop, look to your left, and you can see the hole in the ceiling where the fireman’s pole originally stood.

 The Fascinating Glenn H. Curtiss Museum

-One of Hammondsport’s most popular attractions is the Glenn H. Curtiss Museum dedicated to the town’s favorite son.
-Curtiss is the “architect of American aviation,” and the museum is a fascinating place.
+One of Hammondsport’s most popular attractions is the Glenn H. Curtiss Museum, dedicated to the town’s favorite son.
+Curtiss is the “architect of American aviation,” and the museum is fascinating.

 Finger Lakes Boating Museum